By Ed Staskus

 There is more to life than having everything one can never get.

-Since 1945 America has intervened covertly or militarily in 70 countries, including the Philippines, Korea, Cuba, Vietnam, Cambodia, Chile, Grenada, Libya, Iraq, and Afghanistan.
+Since 1945 America has intervened covertly or militarily in more than 70 countries, including the Philippines, Korea, Cuba, Vietnam, Cambodia, Chile, Grenada, Libya, Iraq, Iran, and Afghanistan.

-Yogis, on the other hand, strive to be on the side of God.
+Yoga, on the other hand, strives to be on the side of God.